AloisSeckar/InfiniTimeline/README.md

   id: number,
   // text displayed in first row (usually meant to be a date of an event)
   title: string,
+  // allows to pick between plain text and JS Date representation of the title (defaults to 'text')
+  titleFormat: 'text' | 'date',
+  // formatting options, if `titleFormat='date'` is selected (defaults to 'YYYY-MM-DD')
+  // see https://vueuse.org/shared/useDateFormat/ for allowed options
+  titleDateFormat?: string,
   // text displayed in second row (description of an event)
   content: string,
   // potential "tooltip" text displayed upon mouse hovering over given data entry